HusnalK/Humber_Capstone/README.md

 Total = 190.78 CAD

 I am using a Raspberry Pi 3b+ as my broadcom development platform.
 The micro SD card is used to upload the raspbian and set up the Raspberry Pi.
-Some of these supplies like Raspberry Pi and its power supply, micro SD card, header and wires, ethernet cable and Acrylic glass sheet might already be avaiable with a lot of people doing this project and that greatly reduces the cost of the project.
+Some of these supplies like Raspberry Pi and its power supply, micro SD card, header and wires, ethernet cable and Acrylic glass sheet, might already be avaiable with a lot of people doing this project and that greatly reduces the cost of the project.
+I also bought an USB 3 to Ethernet Adaptor to connect my Raspberry Pi to my laptop using SSH and RDP.
+This part from Amazon does not require any drivers to be downloaded on Windows.

 Also an important thing to note is that the table above only shows the cost of the part; Taxes, shipping, duty and import fee might still be laid on top of these prices depending on where you live.
 This may cause an increase in the cost of the project.